k8ssandra/k8ssandra/docs/content/en/_index.md

 type: docs
 ---

-The K8ssandra documentation covers everything from architecture and configuration references to guided outcome-based tasks.
+The K8ssandra documentation covers everything from architecture and configuration relreferences to guided outcome-based tasks.
 Check out the sections at left based on your needs and be sure to leave us a <a class="github-button" href="https://github.com/k8ssandra/k8ssandra" data-icon="octicon-star" aria-label="Star k8ssandra/k8ssandra on GitHub">star</a> on Github!

 {{% alert title="Tip" color="primary" %}}
-If you're impatient, jump right in with our **[Quick start]({{< ref "getting-started" >}})**!
+If you're impatient, jump right in with our **[Quick start]({{< relref "quickstarts" >}})**!
 {{% /alert %}}

 ## What is K8ssandra?